 Oldsmobile offered two engine sizes for 1938, a six- and eight-cylinder unit.
-The six-cylinder had an L-head design with cast iron block and a displacement size of 230 cubic-inches.
+The six-cylinder had an L-head design with a cast-iron block and a displacement size of 230 cubic-inches.
 Power was rather impressive at just under 100 bhp.
-The eight cylinder displaced 275 cubic-inches and produced 110 horsepower.
+The eight-cylinder displaced 275 cubic-inches and produced 110 horsepower.
 Both had a three-speed sliding gear transmission with synchromesh as standard, with the 'Safety Automatic' unit costing an additional $100.

 There were two series, the Series F and the Series L. The Series F vehicles rode on a wheelbase that measured 117-inches.
 The Series L were fitted to 124-inch frames.
 Both the Series F and Series L could be purchased in a convertible, touring sedan, club coupe, two-door sedan, business coupe, two-door touring sedan, and four-door sedan.
 The most popular body style was the Touring Sedan for both the F and L models.
 The Series F Touring Sedan saw production reach 36,484 while the similarly designed Series L saw about half that figure, at 17,987.